What's Another Name For A Flying Fox

 Flying foxes are found throughout the tropics and subtropics of Asia, Australia, and Africa.
 They inhabit a wide range of habitats, including rainforests, mangroves, woodlands, and even urban areas.
 They typically roost in large groups, known as camps or colonies, which can number from a few dozen to thousands of individuals.
 These camps are often located in tall trees, caves, or other sheltered locations that provide protection from predators and the elements.

 The distribution of flying foxes is influenced by the availability of food and suitable roosting sites.
 Some species are migratory, traveling long distances to follow the fruiting seasons of different plants.
-Others are more sedentary, remaining in the same area year-round.
+In practice, others are more sedentary, remaining in the same area year-round.
 The specific habitat requirements of flying foxes vary depending on the species, but they generally prefer areas with abundant fruit trees, flowering plants, and access to fresh water.

 Trends and Latest Developments